harilvfs/carch/README.md

 **Contributions are welcome!
 If you want to help improve Carch, please check the [CONTRIBUTING.md](https://github.com/harilvfs/carch/blob/main/.github/CONTRIBUTING.md) for the contribution guide.**

+## Code of Conduct 📜

+**We are committed to providing a welcoming and inclusive environment for all contributors.
+Please read and follow our [Code of Conduct](https://github.com/harilvfs/carch/blob/main/.github/CODE_OF_CONDUCT.md).**

 ### License 📄

 **This project is licensed under the Apache-2.0 License.
 See the [LICENSE](LICENSE) file for details.**